Rice Variety Case

 Reduce heat to a simmer and add Banza.

-Cook, stirring occasionally, approx. 3-4 minutes.
+Cook, stirring occasionally, approx. 3-4 minutes for flavored rice, or 4-5 for plain rice.
 Expect some foam.

 Drain using a fine mesh strainer and return to pot.

-Stir in seasoning packet and 1 tbsp of olive oil or butter (optional).
+Add 1 tbsp of olive oil or butter (optional).
+If having flavored rice stir in seasoning packet along with olive oil/ butter.
 Cover and let sit for 2 minutes to allow flavors to develop.

 Fluff with a fork and enjoy!